Umuzi-org/ACN-syllabus/content/projects/java-specific/java-fileio-logging-errors/_index.md

 3. Create a function called `load` that takes in a name and then grabs a Visitor object from file.
 It should simply `System.out.println` the visitor.

-**On a successful read, a log to the console should be made using log4j and the same when an error occurs;**
+**On a successful read, a log to the console should be made using log4j and the same when an error occurs make sure to use and handle the appropriate exception class for the expected errors**

 eg: